elvasan/Ainsights/behave/README.md

 ### Execution

-    Execute the test by running the command "behave -D env=jornaya-[dev|qa]"
+    Execute the test by providing the environment variables on the command line: env=jornaya-[dev|qa] mfa=1223456 upload=yyyymmdd_HHMM behave

-    Behave command line options:
+    Environment variables are:

-        -D env=jornaya-[dev|qa] Defines the environment to run in (default qa)
+        env=jornaya-[dev|qa] Defines the environment to run in (default jornaya-qa)

+        mfa=123456              Defines the mfa to establish a session with AWS The session will be good for 12 hours

-        -D upload=yyyymmdd_HHMM Defines a UTC timestamp.
+        upload=yyyymmdd_HHMM    Defines a UTC timestamp.
 When this is defined, the upload and processing of a new file is skipped and the first .zip file in /outgoing with a timestamp later than this is downloaded.
 This is usefull for developing file tests without incurring the cost of processing the file

+        cleanup=False           Tells behave to NOT remove files in data/tmp/{client} before the test is run (default is True).

 ### Adding additional clients / features